A cellular automaton decoder for a noise-bias tailored color code: Finite Bias

 The lack of partial self correction with finite bias is immediately apparent in Fig.~\ref{fig:memvssizebias}.
 We repeat the same measurements as in Fig.~\ref{fig:memvssystemsize}, but with a bias of $\zeta = 100$.
 Instead of finding partial self-correction, we find that memory time changes very little with system size.
 While there is a small decrease at the start, followed by an even smaller increase, these effects are many orders of magnitude smaller than the self-correcting behavior seen at infinite bias.

 The steep initial decline of the curves in Fig.~\ref{fig:memvssizebias} is evidence that a very small number of $Y$ errors causes a significant decrease in memory time.
-To see this, we estimate $T_Y$ (Eq.~\ref{eq:yrate}), the median time before the first $Y$ error.
+To see this, we estimate $T_Y$ (Eq.~\ref{eq:TY}), the median time before the first $Y$ error.
 At the smallest system size of 6$\times$9, we have $T_Y \approx 0.64/\gamma_{tot}$.
-This value ends up being slightly smaller than the measured memory time, which means that some simulations must occur without $Y$ errors, and thus match the infinite bias results.
-For any larger system size, however, $T_Y$ is greater than the measured memory time.
+This value ends up being slightly larger than the measured memory time, which means that some simulations must occur without $Y$ errors, and thus match the infinite bias results.
+For any larger system size, however, $T_Y$ is much smaller than the measured memory time, so that $Y$ errors occur with high probability in every simulation run.

 The fact that 6$\times$9 is special is the result of our choice of $\zeta=100$.
-For any system size, we can always choose $\zeta$ such that $T_Y$ is low enough that it is highly improbable that any $Y$ errors occur before memory failure.
+For any system size, we can always choose $\zeta$ such that $T_Y$ is high enough that it is highly improbable that any $Y$ errors occur before memory failure.
 However, as mentioned earlier, $\zeta$ must grow larger and larger with system size to ensure this.

 This property is illustrated more clearly in Fig.~\ref{fig:biascompare}.
 Here, we compare memory times at different values of the bias, holding total error rate fixed at $\gamma_{tot}=10^{-5}$.
 At the leftmost point in the figure, where $\zeta=100$, the system size with the highest memory time is 6$\times$9.
-However, as $\zeta$ falls to 10, the memory time of 6$\times$9 becomes worse than all of the other sizes, as $T_Y$ falls by a factor of 10.
+However, as $\zeta$ falls to 10, the memory time of 6$\times$9 becomes worse than all of the other sizes, as $T_Y$ falls by about a factor of 10.

 In Fig.~\ref{fig:biascompare}, we also plot the memory times of the XYZ color code where no cellular decoder is used, and compare them with the cases where we do use the cellular automaton decoder.
 Without a local decoder, errors simply accumulate until a logical error occurs.
 For large enough bias, it is clear that the cellular automaton still increases the memory time.
 For $\zeta > 25$, using the cellular automaton decoder outperforms the case where we use no local decoding for all system sizes shown.
 While this increase in memory time does not vary appreciably with system size, it does so substantially with bias.
 For architectures with a large but finite bias, it may then be efficient to use the local cellular automaton decoder to reduce the frequency of global decoding steps.